 Like some plants, the wings of many large-winged insects remain dirt-free (e.g., butterflies, moths, dragonflies, lace wings), an obvious advantage for effective flight, and they do so without using chemical detergents or expending energy.
-This is accomplished by the interaction between the multi-scale micro- and nano- topography on their wing surfaces and the physical properties of water molecules.
+This is accomplished by the interaction between the high surface-area multi-scale micro- and nano- topography on their wing surfaces and the physical properties of water molecules.

-Because water and air adhere less well than water and solids, roughened surfaces can reduce adhesive force on water droplets, as trapped air in the interstitial spaces of the roughened surface result in a reduced liquid-to-solid contact area.
+Because water and air adhere less well than water and solids, rough, high surface-area folded textures can reduce adhesive force on water droplets, as trapped air in the interstitial spaces of the roughened surface result in a reduced liquid-to-solid contact area.
 This allows the self-attraction of the polar molecule of water to express more fully, causing it to form spheres.
 Dirt particles on the wing’s surface stick to these droplets, both due to natural adhesion between water and solids and because contact with the wing surface is reduced by the wing’s micro-topography.
 The slightest angle in the surface of the wing then cause the balls of water to roll off due to gravity, taking the attached dirt particles with them, cleaning the wing without using detergent or expending energy.
 Micro- and nano- surface finishes inspired by self-cleaning biological surfaces have now been applied to paints, glass, textiles, and more, reducing the need for toxic chemistries and costly labor.

-This video shows/exemplifies the structures discussed in this strategy.
+The video below shows/exemplifies the structures discussed in this strategy.

 “Many biological surfaces are hydrophobic because of their complicated composition and surface microstructure.
 Butterflies were selected to study their characteristics by Confocal Light Microscopy, Scanning electron Microscopy and Contact Angle measurement.
 The contact angle of the water droplets on the butterfly wings surface consistently measured to be more than 140 degrees.
 The dust on the surface can be easily cleaned by moving spherical droplets when the inclining angle is larger than 3 degrees.
 It can be concluded that the butterfly wing’s surface possess a water-repellent, self-cleaning, or ‘Lotus-effect’ characteristic.”
 (Collins 2004:245)